Trail Fast Facts

-Blackwood River Walk is a 6km, grade 1 hike located in Bridgetown, Western Australia.
-The hike should take around 2 hours to complete.
+Blackwood River Walk is a 6km, grade 2 hike in Bridgetown, Western Australia.
+This hike typically takes 2 hours to complete.

 This trail starts at the Blackwood River Park and is straightforwaRoad as it follows the river.
 You can do 6km return, or up to 8km if you include Bridgetown streets.
 It is a stunningly beautiful walk, especially during winter and spring when the countryside is at its lush green best and the river is flowing strongly.